Inappropriate Affect And Mental Health

 Reduce daily stress and practice emotional control

-Some research has shown that a reduction in daily stress and improvement in emotional control can help delay the onset of symptoms of certain physical and mental illnesses and symptoms.
+Some research has shown that a reduction in daily stress and improvement in emotional control can help delay the onset of symptoms of certain physical and mental illnesses.
 Family and friends can play an active role in learning how to interact with those living with inappropriate affect, lessening stress levels on both parties.
 Since those with the disorder are not willfully upsetting others, negative reactions may only exacerbate the issue.
 Loved ones who are willing to be patient and empathetic can make a powerful difference in the lives of those living with inappropriate affect.

 Online therapy for emotional control